JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Read/write, despite my habit of separating them.

 * In ARM documentation, PC stands for "program counter", not personal computer.
-It's therefore either a Windows workstation or a Linux workstation.
+So use either "Windows workstation" or "Linux workstation".

 * Silicon.
-If you add an E at the end, you’re in the wrong industry (you could be earning loads more!).
+If you add an E at the end, you’re in the wrong industry (you could be earning loads more).

 * sim, not SIM.